 October 7, 2019

-LED extrusions are a new development in the lighting industry.
+No doubt, the LED extrusions are a valuable asset to the lighting industry.

-Aluminium, in particular, extruded aluminium, has a wide variety of material applications in an equally varied list of industries.
+Aluminium extrusions, in particular, have a wide variety of material applications in an equally varied list of industries

 A major representative of this is the lighting industry, which consumes exceptionally large volumes of extruded aluminium.